thecodekaiser/SudokuSolver/README.md

 # SudokuSolver
-This is a simple SudokuSolver.
-I have right now created two versions of the solver.
+This is a simple SudokuSolver.For now I have created two versions of the solver.

 1. First one uses simple backtracking to solve the puzzle.